akvorado/akvorado/console/data/docs/99-changelog.md

 - 🌱 *docker*: update to Traefik 3.0 (not mandatory)
 - 🌱 *docker*: update ClickHouse to 24.3 (not mandatory)
 - 🌱 *docker*: switch from Redis to Valkey (not mandatory)
-- 🌱 *docker*: build IPinfo update image to make it available for non-x86 architectures and ensure the databases are downloaded only when an update is available
+- 🌱 *docker*: build IPinfo updater image to make it available for non-x86 architectures and ensure the databases are downloaded only when an update is available